wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

         .catch(printError);

 We observed couple of unexpected behavior with the IoTHub on receiver side.
-This 1^st^ unexpected issue is we found the free version of IoT hub does not support other than \$Default consumer group with error message of the IoTHub could not be found but the paid IoTHub version is fine.
+This 1st unexpected issue is that we found the free version of IoT hub does not support other than $Default consumer group with error message of the IoTHub could not be found but the paid IoTHub version is fine.
 I would recommend we document its if it’s a limitation.